DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 # B4.
 Barovian Overlook
 <span class="citation"><em>This scene takes place in Chapter 2: Area D.</em></span>

-When the players emerge from the Svalich Woods, read:
+The players emerge from the Svalich Woods one mile and twenty minutes after departing Dalvan's corpse.
+When they do, read:

 <div class="description">
 <p>The dark woods fall away, revealing a misted, gloomy valley dotted with thick clouds of fog. </p>